prysmaticlabs/documentation/website/docs/contribute/contribution-guidelines.md

 In order to write code for the Prysm codebase comfortably with Bazel, we recommend using either [Visual Studio Code](https://code.visualstudio.com/download) with its [Bazel plugin](https://marketplace.visualstudio.com/items?itemName=BazelBuild.vscode-bazel), or any [Jetbrains IDE](https://www.jetbrains.com/) with the [Bazel plugin](https://plugins.jetbrains.com/plugin/8609-bazel) ([Goland](https://www.jetbrains.com/go/) is a great choice, used by most of the Prysmatic Labs team).

 You can also find various other types of IDE support for Bazel in the official Bazel documentation [here](https://docs.bazel.build/versions/master/ide.html).
-Once you have your coding environment set-up, you'll be well-equipped to contribute to eth2!
+Once you have your coding environment set-up, you'll be well-equipped to contribute to Ethereum!

 #### Running Bazel tests